ctb/titus-blog/src/tgac-elixir-goblet-oh-my.rst

 `for bioinformaticians
 <http://2013-norwich-bioinfo.readthedocs.org>`__ -- and met quite a
 few people, including Sergey Lamzin, Bernardo Clavijo, Dan MacLean, and Mario Caccamo.
+Matt Drew and Tanya Dickie went above and beyond in helping organize things, too!

 It was the usual poster-trip for science: good food, great company, wonderful discussions, and lots of fun.
 I also got to spend a day in London wandering about, which was really the first time I've explored London on my own; while there, I even